sumitdighe/VRTS_uconnect_hackathon_2024/README.md

 ## Mediator

 The Mediator component simulates the potential impact of query execution on tables within the database.
 It estimates the average size of data that could be affected by the query.

+## ML Model

+The model is used for classifying the query as an abnormal, possibly abnormal or a normal query.
+Wr have made use of the K means clustering algorithm on our unlabelled dataset with 3 clusters corresponding to the three labels.
+After running K means on the dataset, we append the labels to the dataset after which the dataset becomes labelled.

+Then we have used the Naive Bayes algorithm on this labelled dataset to further improve the accuracy.